enterspeedhq/enterspeed-sdk-dotnet/documentation/connection/README.md

 The Enterspeed Connection simply establishes and maintains a connection to the configured Enterspeed endpoint.

-For the connection to work, 2 configuration settings in the [EnterspeedConfiguration](./../configuration/README.md) _must_ be set:
+For the connection to work, 1 configuration setting in the [EnterspeedConfiguration](./../configuration/README.md) _must_ be set:

 * ApiKey
 * BaseUrl

+## Base URL

+The `BaseUrl` has a default value of https://api.enterspeed.com, but can be overridden on the `EnterspeedConfiguration`.

 ## Connection timeout